HatAndBread/s2pd/README.md

 ```
 ### OR

 There are also two minified versions of s2pd available.<a href="https://github.com/HatAndBread/s2pd/blob/master/dist/s2pd.js">**s2pd.js**</a>  can be imported into your project as an es6 module.
 Alternatively, <a href="https://github.com/HatAndBread/s2pd/blob/master/dist/s2pd.glob.js"> **s2pd.glob.js**</a> can be included in the head section of your html file.
-It is recommended, however, that you use a non-minified version in development to see code hints in your text editor.
+It is recommended, however, that you use a non-minified version in development so that you can see code hints in your text editor.

 ```html
   <script src="s2pd.glob.js" defer></script>